jonascarpay/apecs/examples/Shmup.md

 We will use a function of type `(Bullet, Position, Score) -> Either () (Not (Bullet, Kinetic), Score)`.
 Let’s break this down.

-  - `(Bullet, Position, Score)` means we iterate over entities that have all three of those components.
-Score is a global component, and as explained previously, can be said to belong to every entity.
+  - `(Bullet, Position, Score)` means we iterate over Entities that have all three of those Components.
+Score is a global Component, and as explained previously, can be said to belong to every Entity.
     Remember though, we cannot iterate over globals, so you get a type error if `Score` is in the first position on the left-hand side.